How To Eat Right Dining Out

 With very few exceptions, grains, pastas, breads, cereals, rice, cakes and any other carbs you can think of are processed prior to arriving at the restaurant they are being served in.

-Only isolated exceptions exist in the restaurant business regarding good-for-you carbs.
+Only isolated exceptions exist in the restaurant business regarding good-for-you carbs and whole wheat flours.

 Even when they say whole wheat, it rarely is.